-To access the Amazon cloud service from cmgui, the "Cloud Nodes" resource is selected, and the "Cloud Accounts" tabled pane opened.
+To access the Amazon cloud service from cmgui, the "Cloud Nodes" resource is selected, and the "Cloud Accounts" tabbed pane opened.
 This allows a cloud provider account to be edited or deleted from the available ones already there.

 It also allows a new cloud account provider to be added and configured.
-This is done by clicking on the \boxplus button beside the text "Add a new cloud account", which opens up the "Add Cloud Provider Wizard" window (figure 3.1).
+This is done by clicking on the \boxplus button beside the text "Add a new cloud account", which opens up the Cluster Extension Setup Wizard.